redpesk-core/afb-cmake-modules/README.md

 - **BINDING**: Shared library that be loaded by the AGL Application Framework
 - **BINDINGV2**: Shared library that be loaded by the AGL Application Framework.
- This has to be accompagnied with a JSON file named like the *OUTPUT_NAME*  of the target that describe the API with OpenAPI syntax.
-JSON file will be used to generate header file using `afb-genskel` tool.
+ This has to be accompagnied with a JSON file named like the *${OUTPUT_NAME}-apidef* of the target that describe the API with OpenAPI syntax (e.g: *mybinding-apidef*).
+ Or you can choose the name by setting the *CACHE* cmake variable *OPENAPI_DEF* (***CAUTION***: setting a CACHE variable is needed, or set a normal variable with the *PARENT_SCOPE* option to make it visible for the parent scope where the target is defined) JSON file will be used to generate header file using `afb-genskel` tool.
 - **HTDOCS**: Root directory of a web app
 - **DATA**: Resources used by your application
 - **EXECUTABLE**: Entry point of your application executed by the AGL